Peugeot iOn (2010-2018) review

 |Electric||93 miles (NEDC)||7hrs (0-100%, 3kW)||30mins (10-80%, 50kW)|

-The Peugeot iOn was one of the first electric cars to be sold in the UK and one of three almost-identical models, along with the Citroen C-Zero and Mitsubishi i-MiEV.
+The Peugeot iOn was one of the first electric cars to be sold in the UK and one of three almost-identical co-developed models, along with the Mitsubishi i-MiEV and Citroen C-Zero.
 The Mitsubishi appeared first; the cars' electric motor and battery system originated with the Japanese brand.

 The iOn was withdrawn from sale in late 2018, as it was no longer eligible for the government's plug-in car grant.
 Peugeot now offers much more up-to-date and appealing electric cars such as the e-208 hatchback and e-2008 SUV.